Add Italian Sautéed Green Beans with Tomatoes to your menu for a pop of vibrant color on your plate plus an outstanding treat for your taste buds!

 By the way, I found this recipe shared in 2012 but called Haricots Vert with Grape Tomatoes!
 And here I was searching for green beans.
 Photos, name of recipe and text have been updated so this doesn’t go missing again.

 - 1 1/2 to 2 pounds fresh green beans

 - 1 tablespoon sugar

-- Cook green beans till just tender; set aside.
+- Cook green beans in salted water until tender.
+Drain and set aside.

 - In a large saute pan, melt the butter, then stir in the sugar, garlic powder, salt, pepper and basil.
 Add tomatoes and cook until soft.

 - Add the green beans and toss gently.
 Serve while hot.

 May use frozen green beans if fresh are not available.